Organizational

 QUALIFICATIONS FOR MEMBERSHIP.

-• CLASSES OF MEMBERS – This Association shall consist of associates, active members and honorary members.
+• This Association shall consist of associate agencies and members.

-• NOTE: Local Governments are defined as the following: Cities, Counties, Towns, Villages, School Districts, BOCES, or other not-for-profit municipal agencies.
+• ASSOCIATES – The Associates are general purpose units of local government in good standing.
+Local Governments are defined as Cities, Counties, Towns, Villages, School Districts, BOCES and other not-for-profit municipal agencies.

 MEMBERSHIP MEETINGS.